josiahg2/paper-whatsapp-corrections/README.md

 1. CSV dataset
 2. Codebook
 3. Replication R files: contains 11 R files in total.
-To replicate tables and figures in the main manuscript and appendix, run main_manuscript-IJPP.R and appendix-IJPP.R, respectively.
+To replicate tables and figures in the main manuscript and appendix, run **main_manuscript-IJPP.R** and **appendix-IJPP.R**, respectively.
 These scripts begin by running the other files in order: loaddata.R, then Claim1 through Claim9.
 Claim1 through Claim9 contain code required to clean the original csv file, create necessary variables and generate a dataframe corresponding to each of the 9 claims in the experiment.
 If these files have already been run, you do not need to run them again.

 ## Replication Code and Data